List of Boy Meets World characters: Lauren

 Despite Cory being happy in his relationship with Topanga, one episode reveals that Cory occasionally thinks about Lauren, and she later appears in Cory's dream in a Season 6 episode ("The Psychotic Episode") after he and Topanga got engaged, implying that Cory is subconsciously wondering what life could have been like if he had chosen Lauren instead.

 Lauren is later mentioned in the sequel Girl Meets World and it is revealed in the two-part episode "Girl Meets Ski Lodge" that she too has become a parent.
 Her teenage son, Evan, appears in the episode as a friendly employee at the Mount Sun Lodge.
-However, Evan's relation to Lauren isn't shown until the ending moments of the second part where he innocently tells Cory that his mother says hello.
-Cory freaks out and runs out of the ski lodge, much to Evan's confusion.
+However, Evan's relation to Lauren isn't shown until the ending moments of the second part where he innocently tells Cory that his mother says hello...and Cory and Topanga resolve to never return to the ski lodge.

 Chet Hunter

 Shawn's father, Chet Hunter (Blake Clark), is an on-again, off-again father figure, frequently leaving town for months or even years at a time.
 He is a jack-of-all-trades, holding a wide variety of (usually low-paying) jobs over the course of the series.
 Shawn originally idolizes his father and thinks himself responsible for his father's frequent departures.
-In time, though, he grows angry and resentful at the way his father treats him.
+In time, though, he grows angry and resentful with his father's erratic influence.
 Chet's eldest son, Jack, also resents his father for his past alcoholism and subsequent divorce from his mother, but he is looking for an opportunity to reconcile with him, out of hope they can be a family with Shawn.

-During his first major departure, Chet leaves Shawn in the care of Alan and Amy Matthews, but this ends quickly and Shawn goes to live with Jonathan Turner instead.
+During his first major departure to find his wife Virna (and their trailer), Chet leaves Shawn in the care of Alan and Amy Matthews, but this ends quickly and Shawn goes to live with Jonathan Turner instead.
 He moves back in with his father when Chet returns to town, but at Chet's insistence, moves in with his half-brother Jack and Eric Matthews.
 When Shawn goes to Pennbrook, Chet goes to Jack's stepfather to ask for money to pay for Shawn's tuition.
 Chet returns to Philadelphia briefly, prompting a conflict with Shawn, who finally loses patience with his father's inability to stay around.
 Chet tells Shawn he always wanted the best for him, and stayed away because he didn't think he was good enough for him.
 Chet has a heart attack soon after; while in the hospital he and Shawn begin to take steps toward reconciliation when Chet dies from a second heart attack.